aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Node Name
   Begin the node name with your callsign, followed by unique identifying information of your choice.
 Node names may contain up to 63 letters, numbers, and dashes, but cannot begin or end with a dash.
 Underscores, spaces, or any other characters are not allowed.
 Node names are not case sensitive, but the case will be preserved on the node status display.
 Amateur radio operators are required to identify all transmitting stations.
-The AREDN |trade| node name is beaconed automatically by the node every five minutes, so the node name must contain your callsign.
+The AREDN® node name is beaconed automatically by the node every five minutes, so the node name must contain your callsign.
 Recommended names follow the (callsign)-(label) format, such as AD5BC-MOBILE or AD5BC-120SE.
 As a general rule node names should be kept as short as possible, while clearly and uniquely identifying the node.

 Description
   This is not a required field, but it is a good place to describe the features or function of this device.
 Many operators use this field to list their contact information or the tactical purpose for the node.
 There are no character restrictions in the field, but the maximum length allowed is 210 characters.